-Indicator 17-18 18-19 19-20
+Indicator 18-19 19-20 20-21

 Teachers of English Learners

 Total Teacher Misassignments

 Vacant Teacher Positions

-Vacant Teacher Positions 6 111 CIII

-Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

-Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2020-21)

 All students at Roosevelt have access to state-approved and district-adopted textbooks and instructional materials in all core academic areas.
 The district follows the state guidelines and cycles for textbook adoptions with new science materials purchased and implemented in the 2007-08 school year and new math texts in 2008-09.
 With the textbook-adoption process frozen due to budget constraints at the state level, the district is currently in the process of refreshing the English language arts curriculum, using the existing texts.
 All students, including English learners, have their own copy of textbooks, except in the case where "Big Books" are used for the entire classroom at the early primary level.
-Textbooks and instructional materials are recommended for school board approval through a comprehensive process by a districtwide committee of teachers and administrators recommended materials and make comments prior to board approval.
+Textbooks and instructional materials are recommended for school board approval through a comprehensive process by a districtwide committee of teachers and administrators recommended textbooks and instructional materials for school board approval through a comprehensive process.
+Members of the public are invited to review recommended materials and make comments prior to board approval.

-Textbooks and Instructional Materials Year and month in which data were collected: October 2018
+Textbooks and Instructional Materials

+Year and month in which data were collected: October 2018